Face it: You’re dangling from the career ladder,

 within the company, a dynamic agent for change and progress.
 The

-success of that approach may renew your appreciation of your employer
+success of that approach may be fulfilling for you and renew your appreciation of your employer

 and keep you from becoming a citizen of StartupNation – at least for